kinnala/elmer-docker/README.md

-# A simple Dockerfile for Elmer
+# Dockerfile & Makefile for building Elmer

-Builds Elmer master on top of Ubuntu without MP and MPI support.
+Run `make` to print instructions.